mholtkamp/octave/Documentation/Lua/Nodes/Widgets/Poly.md

 Get the number of vertices.

 Sig: `numVertices = Poly:GetNumVertices()`
- - Arg: `integer numVertices` Number of vertices
+ - Ret: `integer numVertices` Number of vertices
 ---
 ### GetVertex
 Get a specific vertex.